mlandry22/av-hikeathon/README.md

 Due to the impressive luxury of data, our team never created a machine learning model on the entire data.
 Initial models were run on 2 million rows and later 4 million and 6 million.
 But diminishing returns were certainly showing as those sizes were increased.
 But the entire data set was used for the overall modeling process, we just locked in a full modeling architecture and rather than use K-fold cross-validation to create K sets, we used only two and iterated only one portion.

-The ratio of train records to test records was about 1/8th.
-So to set up the modeling flow, 1/8th of the data was used as the out-of-fold sample.
-This leaves about 8 million records.
+To set up the modeling flow, 1/8th of the data was used as the out-of-fold sample.
+This leaves about 8.8 million records.
-That out-of-fold sample is used to apply features from the other 7/8th and ensure prevention of leakage in the simplest way.
+That out-of-fold sample is used to apply features from the other 7/8th (61.8M) and ensure prevention of leakage in the simplest way.
+So the features are calculated using 61.8 millions rows.

 The out-of-fold sample is further subdivided for the modeling where:
 * 6 million were used for training the model
 * 1 million for validation, which in Driverless AI affects how the features are chosen and the model architecture tuning